-Term Description Toolkit Widely understood as a collection of methods and objects which help facilitate the execution of activities towards a specific purpose.
-For COs, toolkits support and improve best practices, encompass a range of methods for collective inquiry, and provide digital and analogue tools which can facilitate a progressive approach in environmental monitoring.
-Infrastructure A way for COs to increase citizen engagement in data observation, data use and decision making Communities of Practice 'Groups of people who share a concern, a set of problems, or a passion about a topic, and who deepen their knowledge and expertise in this area by interacting on an ongoing basis.'
+Term Description Tools Implements that vary in form (paper based, digital and online) and support participation in citizen science and citizen observatory activity.
+Toolkit Widely understood as a collection of tools and methods which help facilitate the execution of activities towards a specific purpose.
+For citizen observatories, toolkits support and improve best practices, encompass a range of methods for collective inquiry, and provide digital and analogue tools which can facilitate a progressive approach in environmental monitoring.
+Infrastructure A way for citizen observatories to increase citizen engagement in data observation, data use and decision making Communities of Practice 'Groups of people who share a concern, a set of problems, or a passion about a topic, and who deepen their knowledge and expertise in this area by interacting on an ongoing basis.'
 (Wenger et al. , 2002:4).